aleecmp/videogamesapp/README.md

 The purpose of this app is to provide users with information about videogames (fetched from the external API [rawg](https://rawg.io/apidocs), as well as allow them to:

-- Search for videogames,
+- Search for videogames
-- filter and sort them using different criteria, and
+- filter and sort them using different criteria
 - create fictitious videogames with their respective genres and platforms.

 These are the technologies and languages I used to make this app come to life: